 Since, due to the power of Christopher Bailey, her career has spiralled with her landing various opportunities, which include walking in Kanye West’s Adidas show, featuring in British Vogue and appeared on the cover of Elle India.
 The modelling world in now her oyster as well as other Indian beauties who wish to strive to become a successful model.

 Tokenism Has To Stop

 Unfortunately, a lot of brands use models to cover their backs.
 The beauty speaks of her frustration with the industry.
 She feels the ratio of non-white girls to white girls is low.
 However, she openly acknowledges that the fashion world is adapting to change yet challenges the industry to expand their open-mindedness further to avoid being labelled as a token gesture.
-Her break into the industry does show that Indian girls are hired to model fashion.
+Her break into the industry does show that Indian women are hired to model fashion.
 The more that hopefuls try the more opportunities will arise!

 Neelam shares her thoughts on the industry: “The industry is improving – but there is a long way to go.
 There needs to be a major change in model casting.
 A lot of shows cast non-white models as a token thing.
 I have never seen a show with more than one black, Asian or Indian girl, which is frustrating.”

 “If Christopher Bailey hadn’t believed in me I don’t think I’d be where I am now.
 It takes someone with his power to make mainstream fashion accept you.
 I don’t even think I would be cast in India.”

 The face of L’Oreal Paris encourages for models to be true to themselves.
 Never allow yourself to feel insecure if you’re the only woman of colour in the room.
 Being different is what makes you beautiful.